[EUobserved] At the court of the kings of the EU bubble

 So why did he, with Juncker's approval, decided to be crowned in a few minutes, in a meeting before which no EU commissioners but one knew what was coming, in a procedure that followed the rules but in such a secret and accelerated way that no one had a chance to apply for the job?

-"Selmayr is good at bending the rules to his favour while sticking to the letter of the rules," noted a commission official, who -

-like many colleagues - only found out about the move when the media reported it.
+"Selmayr is good at bending the rules to his favour while sticking to the letter of the rules," noted a commission official, who, like many colleagues, only found out about the move when the media reported it.

 Democracy and legitimacy